 Having cash on you at all times is something I really suggest because you never really know what types of cards or payment stores and restaurants will accept in Amsterdam.
 Some places only accept Dutch debit cards while others only accept Visa cards and others only accept cash.
 Therefore, be sure you have cash in your all time because this is one of the safest forms of payment to carry and can always save you in a time of need.

 Visit other cities in the Netherlands

-Although the Netherlands is a small country there is so much more to see in it then just Amsterdam.
-If you have a little bit of time to spare taking a train to a nearby city to view a different side to the stunning country is something I urge everyone to do.
+Although the Netherlands is a small country there is so much more to see in it than just Amsterdam.
+If you have a little bit of time to spare taking a train to a nearby city to view a different side of the stunning country is something I urge everyone to do.
 If you are looking for some great inspiration read this post for the best day trips from Amsterdam.